Magyartanulas/magyartanulas.github.io/postpositions_articles.md

 * Kicsit jobb lesz holnap. - (It will be a little better tomorrow.)
 * Szép munkát végzel! - (You're doing a nice job!)
 * Kérsz kólát? - (Would you like some coke? lit.
 You ask for coke?)

+These examples show that the quantity is not important.

 `Challenge!`
 ![tűzőgép](https://magyartanulas.github.io/public/tűzőgép.png)